termora/berry/README.md

 - Go (only 1.16 tested)
 - For the site and API: a reverse proxy (such as Caddy or nginx)

+## Configuration

+Each executable has its own configuration file, located next to the executable.

 ## Running

 This is still very much a WIP.
 Although we've done our best to not hardcode names and links into the source code, they still show up in some places (notably the site), so we recommend going through the source and fixing all those references before you run it.

+All of these executables are standalone and can be run independently from each other.

 ### Bot